 15 Ways to Fight the Overwhelm

 This is a post I’ve been wanting to write for months but, lol, I was way to busy and feeling far too overwhelmed!
 I drew the cartoon of me juggling all the balls in my life on the 8th March this year when my hands were too full and felt too small for all the balls I toss up into the air but I am not very good at juggling, and I keep dropping a couple of the balls.
-(I can’t juggle with real balls at all unless you count max two balls as juggling, any more than that and I’d drop all of them).

 Do you also tell yourself that things will get quieter or less hectic one day when the kids have grown up, when the job is less stressful, when this illness goes away, when money is not so tight, your friends or family are nicer to you or any other topic you could fill in yourself?

 The thing is, there are no guarantees that these things will happen, that life will slow down and become a little easier, in fact there could be heavier burdens around the corner.
 Like a serious, life changing illness, or even a bereavement.

 Whenever I struggle with feeling overwhelmed I tend to be quite harsh on myself.
 When I do drop a ball from the multitudes I’m busy juggling I berate myself for not being able/strong/organised enough.

 If this was one of my friends I was talking to, I’d be much kinder and filled with helpful suggestions.
 I’m quicker to tell her not to be so hard on herself while at the same time criticising myself for not being able to cope.
 The probem with that is it assumes a position of superiority in myself, it is a form of pride and as you know, pride usually comes before a fall!

 It’s also not very wise.
 If I’m not planning my time properly so that I end up being a worn out shell of a witch I’m no good for anyone or anything – except for once a year at halloween.